Power Love & Miracles exists to help people notice where God is already at work—often quietly, patiently, and closer than we expect.

 For decades, my work has centered on walking alongside people during times of transition, loss, doubt, and awakening.
 Those experiences have shaped how I read Scripture and how I understand faith—not as something to be mastered, but as something to be lived with humility, patience, and trust.

-My writing is informed by biblical scholarship, pastoral care, and a deep conviction that God’s presence is more constant than our awareness of it.
+My writing is informed by biblical scholarship, pastoral care, and a conviction that God’s presence is more constant than our awareness of it.

 Why This Space Exists